-Sustainability
+Sustainability and responsibility

 Sustainable development is a continuous and managed social change taking place globally, regionally and locally, with the goal of securing good living opportunities for current and future generations.
 This also means that the environment, people and the economy are taken into account equally in decision-making and operations.